MaselLab/network-evolution-simulator/readme.md

 ```
 # Output expression levels of genes over time

 This mode samples the concentration of proteins over time.
 It uses the accepted_mutations_x.txt file of a previous simulation to replay evolution, and reproduce the genotype at a given evolutionary step.
-To enabled this mode, following these steps:
+To enable this mode, following these steps:

 1. Modify line 22 of netsim.h to
 ```c